carlosu7/pygoat-defectdojo-carlos/README.md

 ### From Sources

-To setup the project on your local machine:
+To setup the project on your local machine :
 <br>

 First, Clone the repository using GitHub website or git in Terminal